hanami/hanami/README.md

 ## The future

 Lotus uses different approaches for web development with Ruby, for this reason, it needs to reach a certain code maturity degree.
-It will improved by collecting the feedback of real world applications.
+It will be improved by collecting the feedback of real world applications.

-Also, it still lacks of features like: live reloading, multiple environments, code generators, cli, etc..
+Also, it still lacks features like: live reloading, multiple environments, code generators, cli, etc..
 Please get involved with the project.

 Thank you.